 What Is A Brown Banded Cockroach?

-This light brown roach tends to pick up germs and filth on its body and legs while crawling through grimy areas.
-It is not hard to imagine what happens when they linger near your food or kitchen slabs and cabinets!
+This light brown roach tends to pick up germs and filth on its body and legs while crawling through grimy areas; it is not hard to imagine what happens when they linger near your food or kitchen slabs and cabinets!

 What Do Brown Banded Cockroaches Look Like?

-They have six long and spiny legs like every cockroach species, which enables them to run swiftly on many kinds of surfaces.
-Other traits they share in common with distinct cockroach groups are oval bodies and two antennae.
+They have six long and spiny legs like every cockroach species, enabling them to run swiftly on many kinds of surfaces; other traits they share in common with distinct cockroach groups are oval bodies and two antennae.

-However, their female counterparts have underdeveloped wings, forbidding them from taking flight.
-They are colored tan to dark brown, with their size ranging from 10 to 14 millimeters.
-Their life span is of about 206 days.
+However, their female counterparts have underdeveloped wings, forbidding them from taking flight; they are colored tan dark brown, with their size ranging from 10 to 14 millimeters, and their life span is of about 206 days.

 Where Do Brown Banded Roaches Come From?

-Their usual hangout spots include apartments, hotels, houses, hospitals, and stores.
-They are even found in bedrooms and living rooms generally during the dark since they avoid daylight.
+Their usual hangout spots include apartments, hotels, houses, hospitals, and stores; they are even found in bedrooms and living rooms generally during the dark since they avoid daylight.

 Brown Banded Cockroach vs. German Roaches

-The former ones are dark brown to light brown in color, having two light bands running across their wings and the abdomen area.
-The latter are either tan or light brown in color with two parallel stripes on either side of their bodies.
+The former ones are dark brown to light brown, having two light bands running across their wings and the abdomen area; the latter are either tan or light brown in color, with two parallel stripes on either side of their bodies.

-Brown bandits require less moisture as compared to the German ones.
-Both species are omnivores, the difference lies in their starch intake – brown-banded cockroaches prefer foods with higher starch content.
+Brown bandits require less moisture than the German ones; both species are omnivores; the difference lies in their starch intake – brown-banded cockroaches prefer foods with higher starch content.

 Brown Banded Cockroach vs. American Roaches

-Red-colored with a yellowish “8” figure on the back of their heads, American cockroaches are easy to distinguish with brown-banded roaches, which are of a brownish color, in terms of appearance.
+Red-colored with a yellowish “8” figure on the back of their heads, American cockroaches easily distinguish with brown-banded roaches, which are of a brownish color, in terms of appearance.

 Brown Banded Cockroach Eggs

-The eggs of a brown bandit are carried in an ootheca by it, or else known as an egg-case.
-Each capsule of eggs contains about 14 to 18 eggs, is 5 millimeters long, and is light brown in color.
+The eggs of a brown-banded are carried in an ootheca by it, or else known as an egg-case; each capsule of eggs contains about 14 to 18 eggs, is 5 millimeters long, and is light brown in color.

-They tend to prefer dry, warm and protected areas like walls, ceilings, and furniture.
-Hence, for this reason, these brown roaches are also referred to as “furniture roaches.”
+They tend to prefer dry, warm, and protected areas like walls, ceilings, and furniture; hence, for this reason, these brown roaches are also referred to as “furniture roaches.”

 Brown Banded Cockroach Poop

 Brown-banded cockroaches frequently use their feces as a sign of communication with other roaches in that particular area, indicating a secure gathering spot to them.

-The brown-banded roaches are a little less commonly witnessed than the American or German cockroaches but they do exist around to haunt you!
+The brown-banded roaches are a little less commonly witnessed than the American or German cockroaches, but they do exist around to haunt you!